-And it also doesn’t seem that prayer can be about us trying to earn God’s favor by using the right words or expressing the right theology, which is how people sometimes portray prayer.
+And it also doesn’t seem that prayer can be about us trying to earn God’s favor by using the right words or expressing the right theology.
+This is how people sometimes portray prayer.

 One time, I heard someone scold someone else for using supposedly “incorrect theology” while praying.

-Prayer also isn’t some kind of mechanism whereby we get God to give us stuff—like a rubbing a lucky rabbit’s foot or bartering with God.
+And prayer also isn’t some kind of mechanism whereby we get God to give us stuff—like a rubbing a lucky rabbit’s foot or bartering with God.
 This would suggest that prayer is a kind of trick.
-God is not the kind of Being that is tricked or the kind of Being that needs our metaphysical trinkets or treats to be happy.
+God is not the kind of Being that is tricked or the kind of Being that needs our metaphysical trinkets to be happy.
 (See Plato’s Euthyphro for one of the best explorations of this subject.)

 So, if prayer isn’t about changing God’s mind or earning God’s favor with the right words or bartering to get stuff with God, what exactly is prayer?